kste/cryptosmt/README.md

 detailed description on the application of this tool on the SIMON block ciphers and how a differential/linear model for SIMON can be constructed is given in [1].

-You can find some additional information on the [project website](https://kste.dk/cryptosmt.html).

 ## Installation

 CryptoSMT requires you to have [STP](https://github.com/stp/stp) and